ShutterDew/samsung-riscv/README.md

 2. pk:Proxy kernel that acts as a minimal runtime environment for RISC-V programs, handling system calls like I/O and memory management.

-3. swift.o:The compiled RISC-V binary of your program (created using a RISC-V GCC compiler).
+3. sum1ton.o:The compiled RISC-V binary of your program (created using a RISC-V GCC compiler).

 4. -d (for debugging):Debugging mode in SPIKE, allows stepping through the instructions and inspecting the program's behavior.

 5. riscv64-unknown-elf-gcc:RISC-V GCC compiler used to compile the C program into a RISC-V object file (.o).

-6. -O1, -Ofast:Compiler optimization flags:
+6. -O1, -Ofast: Compiler optimization flags:
       a.-O1: Basic optimizations for performance.
-      b.-Ofast: Aggressive optimizations for maximum speed.
+      b.-Ofast: Extensive optimizations for maximum speed.

 7. riscv64-unknown-elf-objdump:Disassembles RISC-V binaries to examine assembly code.